What is An Options Chain and How Does it Work?

 Fifty years ago, options chains were simple - utilitarian tools that displayed only essential information, like the bid/ask spread.

 Today, options chains can be highly complex and customized to display almost any information you want.
-Common layouts include the Greeks and liquidity measures:
+Common layouts include the Greeks (delta) and liquidity measures:

 • The Greeks